paulfitz/cosmicos/README.md

 Troubleshooting
 ---------------
-If you have compilation issues with NodeJS, this can be resolved by symlinking it to "node".
+If you have compilation issues with `nodejs` similar to `node returned No such file or directory`, this can be resolved by symlinking it to `node`.

 License
 -------